-You don’t technically need to climb the game’s many towers to unlock missions and vendor locations on your map, but you should do it anyways.
+You don’t technically need to climb the game’s many towers to unlock missions and vendor locations on your map, but you should do it anyway.
 Each tower you climb becomes a fast-travel point, and synchronizing with them improves Senu’s ability to detect points of interest.
 Given the size of the game, if you ignore the towers, you will find yourself spending a lot of time running and horseback riding.
 You’ll end up wasting more time than you would have spent climbing the towers in the first place.

-As you synchronize with more towers, you also increase the perception of your eagle, Senu, allowing the bird to spot targets from farther away and even see enemies behind walls.
+As you synchronize with more towers, you increase the perception of your eagle, Senu, allowing the bird to spot targets from farther away and even see enemies behind walls.
 It can be quite difficult to see enemies with the naked eye, so this should lower the chances of Bayek being ambushed by an enemy he hadn’t seen when scouting earlier.